Mbonambi double takes Sharks to first Champions Cup quarter-final

 The South Africans then responded to reclaim the lead with two tries in the space of 10 minutes.

-Scrum-half Jaden Hendriks dashed to score after a brilliant Makazole Mapimpi break and Snyman's fellow Springboks lock Eben Etzebeth crashed over from short range.
+Scrum-half Jaden Hendrikse dashed to score after a brilliant Makazole Mapimpi break and Snyman's fellow Springboks lock Eben Etzebeth crashed over from short range.

 Bosch's two conversions made it 17-7 before Munster prop Dave Kilcoyne scored his first try since September 2018 from a pick and go.